 "Spear phishing" is a pun but also an apt description.
-It's all about targeting a small number of potential victims and putting in extra effort to make the phishing emails more plausible and convincing, such as personalizing the content or posing as a trusted contact.
+It's all about targeting a small number of potential victims and putting in extra effort to make phishing emails more plausible and convincing, such as personalizing the content or posing as a trusted contact.
 The goal is not just a much-higher hit rate but a very particular set of victims, often with the ultimate goal of compromising an entire business rather than accessing a random consumer's information.

 Preparation is key

-One big downside of the information age is that cybercriminals have much more available data to work with.
-Between business websites, social media and networking tools, it's all-too-easy to find details about key players in companies, the corporate structure, and ongoing projects.
+One big downside of the information age is that cyber criminals have much more available data to work with.
+Between business websites, social media and networking tools, it's all too easy to find details about key players in companies, the corporate structure, and ongoing projects.
 Put in a bit of work, and you can find plenty of detail to make phishing emails to business users seem more authentic.

 Imitation is a dangerous form of flattery

-Most consumer-targeted phishing involves a false identity, whether it's a "friend" sharing a file or link or a "bank" pushing somebody towards a fake login page.
+Most consumer-targeted phishing involves a false identity, whether it's a "friend" sharing a file or link or a "bank" pushing somebody toward a fake login page.
 With spear phishing, the easiest way past a victim's psychological defence is to pose as a colleague, manager or client.
 Not only is the average staff member much more open to responding to such a message, but they may even fear the consequences of delaying doing so.
 That fear can overcome any scepticism about whether a message is genuine.